Skip to main content

 The ID column

-“ID” is Current RMS’s internal reference for a record.
+“ID” is OnRent Events' internal reference for a record.

 • When creating new records, leave the ID column blank.
-This tells Current RMS to create this record.
+This tells the system to create this record.

 • If you’re updating an existing record, leave the ID column intact.
-This tells Current RMS to update an existing record.
+This tells the system to update an existing record.

 Languages other than English

-If you’re importing to Current RMS and your user account is set to a language other than English, bear these points in mind:
+If you’re importing to the system and your user account is set to a language other than English, bear these points in mind:

 • In French & Spanish, you can use column headings in your local language.
 For example, “Nom” or “Nombre” for your product name.
 You can get an import template in your local language by going to System Setup > Export Data and exporting your products.